 Canal Lake is one of the more affordable lakes in the western Kawarthas.
-You can expect to pay in the neighbourhood of $275,000 to $350,000 for a three-season cottage, while a year-round cottage or home will generally cost between $350,000 to $800,000.
+You can expect to pay in the neighbourhood of $650,000 to $850,000 for a three-season cottage, while prices for a year-round cottage or home generally start at $750,000.
 Refer to our market value update section for more detailed information on market activity.

 Watersports – Much of Canal Lake is not well-suited for watersports such as waterskiing and wakeboarding, although there are spots along the western arm of the lake where this is possible.
 The narrow sections of the Trent-Severn Waterway on either side of the lake are governed by a 10 km per hour speed limit.